project-pakya/video-chapter-generation/README.md

 chapters.json	Auto-generated chapters
 .txt summary	Readable chapter summaries
 Audio/video snippets	Optional generated segments

 🧪 Example Use Cases

 Auto-chapter long video lectures
 Podcast → structured content
 YouTube long-form summarization
 Educational content indexing
 Multi-speaker meeting archives

-🚀 Deployment Options

-You can deploy using:

-Streamlit Cloud

-HuggingFace Spaces

-AWS EC2 / Lambda

-GCP Cloud Run

-Azure Container Apps

-Ask me if you want the deployment guide!

 🏗 Tech Stack

 Component	Tools
 Transcription	OpenAI Whisper
 Video/Audio	MoviePy, OpenCV
 Downloads	yt-dlp
 Web UI	Streamlit
 Tunneling	Cloudflared
-🤝 Contributing

-Pull requests are welcome!
-Please open an issue if you’d like to request a new feature.

-📜 License

-This project is released under the MIT License.

-⭐ Support

-If you like this project, please give it a star ⭐ on GitHub!